 - Disorders that may cause/present with alexithymia

-The main thing to remember when dealing with someone with alexithymia is patience.
-Being unreactive, missing social cues, and the lack of emotional recognition is not intentional, but is actually based on neurological and psychological causes.
-When living with alexithymia, your goal should be to strengthen your ability to identify and understand feelings in yourself, as well as others.
+The main thing to remember when dealing with someone with this is patience.
+Being unreactive, missing social cues, and the lack of emotional recognition is not intentional but is actually based on neurological and psychological causes.
+When living with it, your goal should be to strengthen your ability to identify and understand feelings in yourself, as well as others.
 This can be helped by things like group therapy, journaling, counseling, or even immersing oneself in the expressive arts, such as books and movies.

 Bermond, B. et. al. (2007).
 A cognitive and an affective dimension of alexithymia in six languages and seven populations.
 Cognition and Emotion, 21: 1125-1136.